 - Set the page you just created to be you Front Page by clicking on the gear icon on the far right.

 - Go back to “home” in your course navigation and select the “pages Front Page” option.
 You will then be able to select the page you just created as the default homepage.

 *Note: if you choose any of the last three options (the Course Modules/Sections, the Assignment List, or the Assignments with Syllabus) you will not need to show the corresponding tabs on the left navigation menu as this would be redundant!
 Hide them by going to course Settings-->Navigation Tab.

 Record a welcome message!

 Give your course site a "personal touch" by recording a welcome message to your students!
-It is easy to do within Canvas or you can contact Academic Technologies and have a more professional video created.
+It is easy to do within Canvas or you can contact the Office of Digital Learning and have a more professional video created.
 Here is an example:

 Add Your Syllabus

 (A long syllabus can be overwhelming for the learner and many now suggest that it be broken into 'sections' that allow the student to easily access information needed when needed.
 Providing navigation links to each section allow students to click on and jump to the sections in a long syllabus.
 The IDEAL is to develop your syllabus as an external document, cut and paste the entire thing in Canvas and provide a link to the document if students want to download or print it.
 Below are a couple options to provide the syllabus information to students: